vtt-info/MicroPython_Music/README.md

 # MicroPython Music
-A repo that provides a music module to MicroPython to allow makers to make music within their projects using PWM.
+A repo that provides a music module to MicroPython to allow makers to create music within their projects using PWM.

 ## Installation
 ```bash